catdad/line-merge/README.md

 #### **`mergeRaw({Array} arr, ...)`** → `{Array}`

-Merges the nderlying tokenized array representation of the list files.
+Merges the underlying tokenized array representation of the list files.
+It will merge all arrays passed into the method in order.

 ```javascript
 var tokens = line.mergeRaw(